0xButterfield/p-props/readme.md

 ## API

-### pProps(map, mapper?, options?)
+### pProps(map, options?)

-Returns a `Promise` that is fulfilled when all promises in `map` and ones returned from `mapper` are fulfilled, or rejects if any of the promises reject.
-The fulfilled value is the same as `map`, but with a fulfilled version of each entry value, or the fulfilled value returned from `mapper`, if defined.
+Returns a `Promise` that is fulfilled when all promises in `map` are fulfilled, or rejects if any of the promises reject.
+The fulfilled value is the same as `map`, but with a fulfilled version of each entry value.

 #### map

 Type: `Map | object`

 Resolves entry values that are promises.
 Other values are passed through.

-#### mapper(value, key)

-Type: `Function`

-Receives the current value and key as parameters.
-If a value is a `Promise`, `mapper` will receive the value this `Promise` resolves to.
-Expected to return a `Promise` or value.

 #### options